josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

-Unfortunately, those explanations fell on deaf ears.
+Unfortunately, those explanations were summarily dismissed.
 It was just like the Mario Kart conversation from earlier; _why could you possibly want to go off the track?
 You're not supposed to do that!_

 In the months that followed, many of my colleagues transferred to other teams in other areas of the company.
 Some (like me) left entirely.
 That admittedly wasn't one of my main reasons, and I suspect it wasn't anyone else's either.
-But still: being creatively stifled by people who can't understand your problems and don't really trust that you even know what you're talking about to begin with has a way of sticking with you.
+But still: being creatively stifled by people who don't try to understand your problems and don't really trust that you even know what you're talking about to begin with has a way of sticking with you.

 I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects realize the lose-lose situation they'd put us into.